Sat Dec 31, 2016

 Pharmaceutical Chemistry department members have received the following grants and fellowships between July and September 2016:

-9/22/2016: Nathan Schmidt, a postdoc in the DeGrado lab, was awarded the prestigious K award by the National Institutes of General Medical Sciences.
-The project will be funded for 2 years.
+9/22/2016: Nathan Schmidt, a postdoc in the DeGrado Lab, was awarded the prestigious K award by the National Institutes of General Medical Sciences.
+The project will be funded for two years.

-9/1/2016: Michelle Arkin received a 2-year grant from the Rainwater Charitable Foundation.
+9/1/2016: Michelle Arkin received a two-year grant from the Rainwater Charitable Foundation.

 Mon Sep 26, 2016